Purcellville Arts Council

 - The artist featured in Town Hall from October 2020 through February 2021 is photographer Mark Walker.
 Since we were unable to have an in-person reception and interview, we created a video of an interview with Mark Walker.

 - Cabin Fever Film Festival is a small film festival co-sponsored by the Purcellville Arts Council and the Franklin Park Visual and Performing Arts Center.
-The 2021 festival has a slate of 15 films that highlight Loudoun filmmakers in the categories of Live Action Short, Documentary Short, Stop Motion, and Music Video, all shot by Purcellville area residents or filmmakers with ties to Purcellville.
-The 2021 festival will be held at the Franklin Park Arts Center on January 22 and 23.
-All the films will be shown on Friday evening and repeated Saturday to maximize the viewing opportunities, since audience size is limited to 50 people each day.
-Franklin Park Arts Center has created a Film Festival that meets or exceeds all of the Virginia guidelines and protocols for COIVD-19 which include socially distanced seating, required face coverings, and enhanced cleaning protocols.
-Get more information and purchase tickets online.
+The 2021 festival had a slate of 15 films that highlight Loudoun filmmakers in the categories of Live Action Short, Documentary Short, Stop Motion, and Music Video, all shot by Purcellville area residents or filmmakers with ties to Purcellville.
+The 2021 festival was held at the Franklin Park Arts Center on January 22 and 23.
+All the films were shown on Friday evening and repeated Saturday to maximize the viewing opportunities, since audience size is limited to 50 people each day.
+Franklin Park Arts Center created a Film Festival that meets or exceeds all of the Virginia guidelines and protocols for COIVD-19 which include socially distanced seating, required face coverings, and enhanced cleaning protocols.
+Get more information.